dragon-forge/Docs/docs/user/hammeranims/parcoms.md

 			...
 		}
 ```
-Here we have a component`minecraft:emitter_lifetime_once`, which has active time set to 1 second.
+Here we have a component `minecraft:emitter_lifetime_once`, which has active time set to 1 second.
 The duration may be either a constant (as shown here), or an expression.

 Now, asides vanilla components, HammerAnimation offers a bit on top!

+## 🧋 Vanilla modifications
+Although vanilla particle components are nice, they are lacking some things one would expect them to have.

+Here is a rundown of tweaks that HammerAnimations changes with vanilla components:

+1. `minecraft:particle_expire_if_in_blocks` and `minecraft:particle_expire_if_not_in_blocks` (since v33)
+   - Supports block tags.
+To specify a tag instead of block, simply put `#` at the start of the id.
+(Example: `#minecraft:logs`)

+## 📰 Custom components
+This is a list of additional particle components provided by HammerAnimations!

-## 🎆 Particle sub-emitter
+### 🎆 Particle sub-emitter
 - Component ID: `hammeranims:particle_expiry_sub_emitter`

 This component will create a new emitter by the ID upon particle expiry.